Coronavirus Advice for Using Public Transport

 Changes to timetables

-Due to these circumstances operators have been unable to plan ahead, therefore timetables may change over the coming weeks at very short notice and so you may not see the latest times in our journey plans or at bus stops or stations straight away.
-We rely on the excellent work of Local Authorities to keep our data updated, and everyone is trying hard to keep up with the rate of change.
+As lockdown eases, timetables may change over the coming weeks at short notice as people’s travel patterns change.
+This means that you may not see the latest times in our journey plans or at bus stops or stations straight away.
+We rely on the excellent work of Local Authorities, First and Stagecoach to keep our data updated, and everyone is trying hard to keep up with the rate of change.

 As we have more information about timetable changes, we will update you here and will do our very best to make sure we have the most up to date information possible in our journey planner.
 Always check with the operator before you travel if you have any concerns or are unsure about the times that your bus will run.